AdelaideAuto-IDLab/Februus/README.md

 # Run the Februus

-There are 3 sub-repo, each for a different visual classification task:
+There are 4 sub-repo, each for a different visual classification task:
 - [face](./face): Face Recognition Task (VGGFace2)
 - [scene](./scene): Scene Classification Task (CIFAR-10)
 - [traffic_sign](./traffic_sign): Traffic Sign Recognition Task (GTSRB)
+- [BTSR](./BTSR): Belgium Traffic Sign Recognition (BTSR)

 There are two ways to run the method: